pyqtgraph/pyqtgraph/README.md

   * `numpy`, `scipy`
 * Optional
   * `pyopengl` for 3D graphics
+    * macOS with Python2 and Qt4 bindings (PyQt4 or PySide) do not work with 3D OpenGL graphics
     * `pyqtgraph.opengl` will be depreciated in a future version and replaced with `VisPy`
   * `hdf5` for large hdf5 binary format support
 * Known to run on Windows, Linux, and macOS.